rwbuie/analytics_teams/01_front.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+permalink: /
 ---

 This is a landing page for the study **Performance and Organizational Characteristics of Analytics Teams in Healthcare and Population Health**.

-This study is being conducted by [Ronald W. Buie].  an epidemiologist with Public Health Seattle & King County and a PhD Candidate at the University of Washington, School of Medicine, Department of Biomedical Informatics and Medical Education.
+This study is being conducted by [Ronald W. Buie], an epidemiologist with Public Health Seattle & King County and a PhD Candidate at the University of Washington, School of Medicine, Department of Biomedical Informatics and Medical Education.

-# Key Information
+## Key Information

 This site provides important information so potential participants, and their organizations, can make an informed decision regarding enrollment into the study.